Private Preparatory Elementary School

-Our core beliefs shape how we structure each day in Elementary school:
+Our core beliefs shape how we structure each day:

 - A professional staff of educators provides the best foundation for our program.

 - Parents are the most significant adults in a child’s life.

 - A nurturing culture builds self-esteem and a love of learning.